Madison Hedgecock

-Madison Smith Hedgecock (born August 27, 1981) is a former American football player who was a fullback in the National Football League (NFL) for seven seasons.
+Madison Smith Hedgecock (born August 27, 1981) is an American former professional football player who was a fullback in the National Football League (NFL) for seven seasons.
 He played college football for the University of North Carolina.
-He was drafted by the St. Louis Rams in the seventh round of the 2005 NFL Draft.
+He was selected by the St. Louis Rams in the seventh round of the 2005 NFL draft.
 An All-Pro selection in 2008, Hedgecock earned a Super Bowl ring with the New York Giants in Super Bowl XLII over the-then undefeated New England Patriots.

-Early years
+Early life

 Hedgecock attended Ledford Senior High School in Thomasville, North Carolina and was a student and a letterman in football, basketball and track & field.
 On the gridiron Hedgecock played fullback, tight end, and linebacker.
 He rushed for 1,799 yards and 17 touchdowns in 10 games as senior and rushed for 3,673 yards and 44 touchdowns in his high school career.
 He also was a three-time All-County and All-Conference selection (tight end as sophomore and fullback as junior and senior).
 Was named county offensive player of year in 1998 and 1999.
 Hedgecock was a Super Prep All-American and also earned honorable mention All-American from USA Today and Prep Star All-Region.
 In track, he competed in the 200 and 400 meters, hurdles, relays, and shot put and earned All-County and All-Conference honors in the shot put.